sunilabrahamindia/sunilabraham/index.md

 - ... that the movement [Students for Peace](/articles/students-for-peace/) (1993) brought together 5,000 students on Bangalore's M. G. Road for a candlelight protest promoting unity and non-violence after the Ayodhya and Bombay riots?
 - ... that [Aadhaar reverses the logic of transparency](/publications/surveillance-project/) — making citizens visible to the state while keeping the state opaque?
 - ... that [India's 2011 Intermediaries Guidelines](/publications/eavesdropping-on-the-freedom-of-expression-in-india/) require online platforms to remove content within 36 hours of a complaint, creating a culture of over-compliance and silent censorship?
 {% include back-to-top.html %}

+## About

+This project serves as a living documentation space for research, writing, and reflection.
+This is built to create, organise, and publish documentation in a structured yet flexible manner, enabling continuous learning and open exchange of ideas.

+It aims to:

+- Create and maintain documentation — capture insights, notes, essays, and drafts across themes and disciplines.
+- Encourage knowledge sharing — make ideas accessible, referenceable, and adaptable for wider audiences.
+- Support learning and reflection — develop patterns of learning, synthesis, and critical thought through open writing.
+- Enable collaboration and contribution — allow others to engage with, remix, and build upon existing materials.
+- Host brainstorming and ideation — serve as a space for developing and refining emerging ideas and projects.

+This documentation evolves over time, not as a static archive, but as a continuous process of thinking, writing, and sharing.

+{% include back-to-top.html %}

 ## Licence